 For every stock pick, it will not only tell you what price to buy, but it will also explain to you the reasons behind the “buy recommendation” and the potential risks involved.

-On top of that, it will continue to keep you informed of any news or big price movement in the stock.
+On top of that, it will continue to keep you informed of any news or big price movements in the stock.

 When it thinks it is the right time to sell, it will let you know too.

-On the other hand, Morningstar Premium doesn’t give you specific stock picks.
+On the other hand, Morningstar Investor doesn’t give you specific stock picks.

 Therefore, there is no track record of how Morningstar ratings have been performing compared to the S&P 500.